 Erin is an Associate Professor of Law at the Sandra Day O'Connor College of Law at Arizona State University.
 At ASU, she teaches Federal Income Tax, State and Local Tax, and Torts.
 She writes about state and local tax law and local government law.
 Her work has appeared in the Tax Law Review, the Georgetown Law Journal, and the NYU Law Review.
 Before law school, Erin worked in Washington, D.C. as an advocate and research analyst on housing, health care, and tax policy.
 In 2007 and 2008, she traveled the country working for Obama for America.
 She has been a volunteer income tax assistant tax preparer in both D.C. and San Francisco.
 Erin grew up in Phoenix.
 Both of her paternal grandparents came here as refugees, as did her maternal grandfather.
 She thinks all of her grandparents would be proud of her work with PLAN.

-Sean is an attorney at Fennemore Craig, P.C., where he focuses on commercial real estate transactions and has been active in pro bono immigration matters.
+Sean is a partner at Berens Blonstein PLC, where he focuses on commercial real estate transactions and has been active in pro bono immigration matters.
 Sean grew up in Arizona and is passionate about creating and contributing to a community of lawyers who look out for the rights of all of their neighbors in the Valley.
 This includes tapping the skills and energy of transactional attorneys who might not yet know how helpful they can be.
 Sean went to the University of Southern California for undergrad and received his J.D. from Columbia.
 He is also a Fellow of the Flinn-Brown Civic Leadership Academy.
 Sean is (slowly) improving his Spanish and working to cut down on the time he spends hate-reading Twitter.

 Greg came to Phoenix in 2016 to attend law school at ASU.
 After graduating in May 2019, he will work as a staff attorney for the Florence Project, where he previously served as the Equality Arizona LGBTQ intern in summer 2018.
 While this is his first board position, he has been employed as the board liaison for the Committee to Protect Journalists in NYC, and worked closely with the board as the Project Manager of the Uyghur Human Rights Project in DC.
 After college, Greg was awarded a Fulbright fellowship to study the Uyghur language in Central Asia.
 Greg also speaks Mandarin and Spanish, and enjoys listening to pop music and watching TV dramas to keep up his language skills.